Skip to content

 // result

-// note whether the user is authenticated or not
+// we note whether the user is authenticated or not

 context.store.commit('replace', { userAuthenticated })

-// save the store to the [nuxt] session
+// save the store in the [nuxt] session

 const session = context.app.$session()